Painting contractors in

 Permit Requirements

-St Paul requires permits for exterior painting involving lead paint on pre-1978 structures.
-Interior work typically does not require permits unless structural changes are involved.
+St Paul requires permits for exterior painting involving lead paint on pre-1978 buildings.
+Interior work typically exempt unless structural changes involved.
 Commercial projects may require building permits depending on scope.

 Inspection Schedule